Back to All States

 Is a background check required for private sales in Maine?

-What is the 72-hour waiting period in Maine?
+Is the 72-hour waiting period currently in effect in Maine?

 Does Maine have a gun registry?